top of page

 Is there internet or phone coverage?

-Phone signal and internet may not be consistently available throughout the expedition, as the reserve is deeply immersed in the Amazon rainforest.
+Depending on the reserve, phone signal and internet may not be consistently available throughout the expedition, as the reserve is deeply immersed in the Amazon rainforest.
 However, limited connectivity does exist in some areas.

 What does the infrastructure of the reserve look like?